-In 1955, bare aluminum plates were issued, with black painted letters and numbers.
+In 1955, bare aluminum plates were issued with black painted letters and numbers.
 These used the narrow dies for the numeric digits, and a 2-letter stacked prefix- making 6-digit plates.
 The first iteration was on a dull-finish thick aluminum, with ‘CT’ as the state abbreviation in the lower right.
 These were used for the AA- through AC- series.
-Later in 1955, the state abbreviation was changed to ‘CONN’ and a shiny, polished aluminum.
+Later, the state abbreviation was changed to ‘CONN’ and a shiny, polished aluminum was used.
 This started with the AD- series.
 The last variation of this plate used a thin aluminum, though the design didn’t change.
 These plates ran through the BB- series.

 It appears that new registrants were issued these plates beginning with the BC-series, running through BH.
 Then, 6-digit all numeric plates were issued, beginning with 100-000 or 100-001.
 It appears 999-999 was reached sometime before 1966, judging by plates I have in my collection.

 Numbers around 60000 and up were issued in 1954.

 Once they exhausted the previous formats, four numbers were used with a stacked two-letter prefix.
 In 1955 bare thick aluminum plates were issued, maintaining the ‘CT’ legend in the corner.
 This is the 25th of these new plates issued.

 This style was issued from AA- through AC-